-Every Tom, Dick and Harry knows Pokémon Go.
+Every Tom, Dick, and Harry knows Pokémon Go.
 Hell, even our dadis know about it.
 Beyond an augmented reality game, it is a Game Changer.
-Twitter is buzzing with it, Instagram feed is bursting with memes and tumblr is tumbling in it.
+Twitter is buzzing with it, Instagram feed is bursting with memes and Tumblr is tumbling in it.
 There is just no ignoring it.
-When Satoshi Tajiri created Pokémon and John Hanke masterminded Pokémon Go, neither would have realised the sensation the character and game would become.
+When Satoshi Tajiri created Pokémon and John Hanke masterminded Pokémon Go, neither would have realized the sensation the character and game would become.

 Today we dive into 5 ways the game that broke the internet is affecting the world outside of AR. (move over Kim K.)

 The game has resulted in a surge of actual face to face social networking.
 Everyone has heard about it.
 Why?
 Because when you are out and about in the world, you literally bump into fellow players.
 One thing leads to another and there you are best of friends within minutes.
 This is a far cry from the world of gaming which is notorious for closing and cutting people off from reality.
 Want a piece of the action?
 To participate in the Great India Gate PokéHunt and make your own network.